< Back

 Unlike other followers of Giotto, such as Taddeo Gaddi and Maso di Banco, he rarely painted frescoes.
 Those in the church of Santa Croce probably date from early in his career.
 He was part of what Richard Offner called the ‘miniaturist tendency in Florentine painting’, specialising in small, intimate devotional works.
 The influence of Sienese painting has often been assumed; and Daddi would also have known French ivory carvings, which show a similar sweetness and playfulness.
 The pictures attributed to him – often panels from dismembered polyptychs or from portable hinged triptychs and diptychs – are very numerous, frequently repetitive and widely variable in quality of execution.
 Many of them must have been painted by assistants or imitators; but distinctions between ‘master, workshop, follower and circle’ are often fine judgements and opinions differ.
 Richard Offner, author of the monumental Critical and Historical Corpus of Florentine Painting (1930-67), was exceptionally restrictive in his attributions.
 More recent writers (including Miklós Boskovits in editorial additions to republished volumes of Offner’s Corpus) have greatly expanded Daddi’s œuvre.

 Critical opinion of Daddi’s importance has been divided.
-Roberto Longhi famously called him a ‘clockwork nightingale’, ‘much loved’ but ‘mediocre’.
-For Richard Offner, on the other hand, he was a highly refined and individual painter – the greatest of the generation after Giotto.
+Bernard Berenson accused him of 'mere prettiness', while Roberto Longhi famously called him a ‘clockwork nightingale’, ‘much loved’ but ‘mediocre’.
+For Richard Offner, on the other hand, he was 'certainly the greatest master in the Florence of his day', 'pushing refinement to Keatsian limits'.

 Ajaccio.
 Musée Fesch.